 PBV: Other Miscellaneous Provisions

 Access to Records, Including Requests for Information Related to Evaluation of Demonstration.
-PHAs must agree to any reasonable HUD request for data to support program evaluation, including but not limited to project financial statements, operating data, Choice-Mobility utilization, and rehabilitation work.
+PHAs and the Project Owner must cooperate with any reasonable HUD request for data to support program evaluation, including but not limited to project financial statements, operating data, Choice-Mobility utilization, and rehabilitation work.
 Please see Appendix IV for reporting units in Form HUD-50058.

 Additional Monitoring Requirement.
-The PHA’s Board must approve the operating budget for the Covered Project annually in accordance with HUD requirements.
+The Owner must submit to the administering PHA and the PHA’s Board must approve the operating budget for the Covered Project annually in accordance with HUD requirements.

 Davis-Bacon Act and Section 3 of the Housing and Urban Development Act of 1968 (Section 3).
 This section has been moved to 1.4.A.13 and 1.4.A.14.